Chapter 10- Life goes on in the Village

 The triplets left their cottage and sashayed, arm in arm, over to Madame and Monsieur Fortier's tailor shop.

 The tavern was starting to pick up business again as well.
-Lefou was making two different flavors of homemade ale, and his father, Claude-Robert, never saw him much.
+Lefou was making two different flavors of homemade ale, and his father, Henri-Claude, never saw him much.
 He worked at brewing from sunup to sundown, putting some of the flavorful liquor in the tap barrels and some in glass bottles to save for later, as well as evening bartending.
 When he ran out of barley, he would often use old ripe apples and various fruits from Gilles' farm and throw together a tasty brew that resembled apple cider.
 One day, Andre brought over some of his delicious cinnamon rolls, and so Lefou decided to pick some up every day from the bakery and serve them in the tavern as well.
 Every night the tavern smelled delightfully of apples and cinnamon.

 The men who came in the evenings liked the taste of the new ales, despite their not having as high of an alcoholic content as Gaston's favorite old beer.
 Because of this, the mood of the patrons changed.
 There was less brawling, less fighting, and less drunken foolishness.
 Lefou himself was feeling more clear-headed, which made him miss Gaston even more, but instead of drowning in drink, he used the portrait on the wall for a therapeutic outlet daily.
 He was not going insane.
 At least he hoped he wasn't.
 It was just the only way he could deal with life at the moment.